rodriguez-angel/naturemap/README.md

-# JS Stack Mobile Lab - AGOL Collector
+# NatureMap

-## You can view the webpage I created at `https://rodriguez-angel.github.io/agolcollector/`.
+## You can view the webpage I created at `https://rodriguez-angel.github.io/naturemap/`.